thatenbykiki/GWJ68-Defend-The-Forge/README.md

 ###### Made for Godot Wild Jam 68

 # Original Concept
-#### Story
+## Story

 You are Nero, the Obsidian Knight.
 Protector of the Grand Forge for thousands of years.

 Your services have never been needed until now.
 A terrifying fungus has spread throughout your colony and all of your comrades are affected.
 They aim to destroy the forge and plunge the world into darkness.
 You must protect it, no matter the cost.
-#### Gameplay
+## Gameplay

 Wave/Round-based gameplay.
-At the end of each round, choose to upgrade health or damage, or get some extra mushrooms.
+At the end of each round, choose to upgrade ~~health~~ speed or damage. ~~, or get some extra mushrooms.~~

+A mysterious entity offers you a choice of centuries old relics to help you in your journey.
-Trade in your mushrooms at the mischievous god's trading post for ancient relics.
-They offer effects that are usually interesting, if not fatal!
+~~Trade in your mushrooms at the mischievous god's trading post for ancient relics.
+They offer effects that are usually interesting, if not fatal!~~
-#### Mechanics
+## Mechanics

 3 Health

 Basic & Heavy attacks

-Can't move while blocking but take reduced damage.
+~~Can't move while blocking but take reduced damage.~~
 # Credits
 #### Art
 [Atelier Pixerelia](https://pixerelia.itch.io) |